 Existing trees and hedgerows should be retained where possible and integrated into new developments.
-Development that unnecessarily damages or results in the loss of trees or hedgerows of good arboricultural value will not be supported.
-Proposals resulting in the loss of ancient woodland or ancient trees will only be supported in wholly exceptional circumstances.
+Development that damages or results in the loss or deterioration of ancient trees, hedgerows or trees of good arboricultural and amenity value will not be supported.
+Proposals should be designed to retain ancient trees, hedgerows or trees of arboricultural and amenity value.